Solid locally analytic representations: Geometric interpretation of locally analytic representations

 \section{Geometric interpretation of locally analytic representations}

 Let $G$ be a $p$-adic Lie group over a finite extension $L$ of $\bb{Q}_p$.
+The purpose of this section is to give two different algebro-geometric identifications of the category of locally analytic representations, and to apply this to the $p$-adic Langlands correspondence.

-The purpose of this section is to identify the category of locally analytic representations inside the category $\Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$.
-If $G$ is compact, the algebra $\n{D}^{la}(G,K)$ can be though as the global sections of a non-commutative Stein space.
+For $G$ compact, in \S \ref{SectLocAnModDla} and \S \ref{SectLocAnModDla2}, we identify the category of locally analytic representations inside the category $\Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$.
+The algebra $\n{D}^{la}(G,K)$ can be thought of as the global sections of a non-commutative Stein space.
 Global sections of sheaves over this space will give objects of $\Mod_{\n{K}_{\sol}}(\n{D}^{la}(G, K))$, and we will prove that the functor of ``global sections with compact support'' induces an equivalence of stable $\infty$-categories between quasi-coherent sheaves of this space and $\Rep^{la}_{\n{K}_\sol}(G)$.

-In a second interpretation, for general $G$, we will show that the category of solid locally analytic representations of $G$ can be described as the derived category of co-modules of the coalgebra $C^{la}(G,K)$ of $L$-analytic functions.
+In \S \ref{SectLocAnCoModCla}, we give a second interpretation, for general $G$, of the category of solid locally analytic representations of $G$ as the derived category of comodules of the coalgebra $C^{la}(G,K)$ of $L$-analytic functions.
 Heuristically, if $G^{la}$ denotes the ``analytic spectrum of $C^{la}(G,K)$'', the previous description provides a natural equivalence between $\Rep^{la}_{\n{K}_{\sol}}(G)$ and solid quasi-coherent sheaves of the classifying stack $[*/ G^{la}]$.

+Finally, in \ref{SectpadicLL} we conclude with an application to the categorical locally analytic $p$-adic Langlands correspondence for $\GL_1$.